-To get started this, what I like to do is to draw in read what is not recommended or what you shouldn’t do.
+To get started, what I like to do is to draw in and read what is not recommended or what you shouldn’t do.

 First of all, we are going to draw the plain for him right here without contour lines.
-So basically what I draw is in perspective of 3d volumes, that looks like a box.
-And basically here, I’ve got drawcharism the outlines.
+So basically what I draw is in the perspective of 3D volumes, that look like a box.
+And basically, here, I’ve got drawcharism the outlines.
 And here I’m building up a little bit to give it a bit more charism to the sketch.

 Remember to draw with the ghost drawing right here.
-And if you don’t have any notion of perspective, once again, feel free to download the designer starter kit, I’m going to explain to you step by steps, how to join box in perspective from different angles.
+And if you don’t have any notion of perspective, once again, feel free to download the designer starter kit, I’m going to explain to you step by step, how to join the box in perspective from different angles.

-Alright, as you can see here, so you have been read a plane volume, and which is something that actually is missing of kind of charism that I would say.
+Alright, as you can see here, you have read a plane volume, which is something that actually is missing of kind of charism that I would say.